Photo Credit: State Farm.

 Top 5 States for Animal Collisions

-The insurance giant says the odds of U.S. drivers hitting an animal at 1 in 127 this year, according to its latest data.
+The insurance giant says the odds of U.S. drivers hitting an animal are 1 in 127, according to its latest data.
 So where are you most likely to hit an animal while driving?
 Here are the top five most likely states where State Farm says it's most likely to hit an animal while on the road:

 1. West Virginia (1 in 38)